 Professor of Biomedical Engineering and Pediatrics

-- 1981, PhD, Biomedical Engineering, Harvard University
+- Doctoral Degree, Biomedical Engineering, Harvard University

-- 1977, Masters, Other Engineering, Harvard University
+- Master's Degree, Other Engineering, Harvard University

 Dr. Michael Khoo is Professor of Biomedical Engineering and Pediatrics.
 He earned his undergraduate degree in mechanical engineering at the Imperial College of Science and Technology, University of London.
 He obtained his MS and PhD degrees in bioengineering from Harvard University.
 Following a couple of years of postdoctoral work, he joined the faculty of the University of Southern California in 1983.
 He served as Department Chair of Biomedical Engineering and Co-Director of Education and Outreach for the USC Biomimetic Microelectronic Systems Engineering Research Center from 2003 to 2010.
 Dr. Khoo is a Fellow of the Biomedical Engineering Society, the American Institute of Medical and Biological Engineering, IEEE, and most recently, the International Academy of Medical and Biological Engineering.
 He is a member of the American Physiological Society, Sleep Research Society, American Heart Association, and the American Association for the Advancement of Science.
 He was a member of the IEEE Engineering in Medicine and Biology Society (EMBS) Administrative Committee and Chair of the 2012 EMBS International Conference.
 He is currently Vice-President for Conferences of the EMBS.
 He has been the recipient of an NIH Research Career Development Award and an American Lung Association Career Development Award.